Remote Icebreakers & Team Building Activities

 Play a song – some of the meeting platforms play a song for those who arrive early to the meeting.
 Select a song from Laughable Lyrics for a meeting-themed song, or pick another favorite (that you’re licensed to share).

 Take a poll – if your meeting interface has polling capability, take a poll to engage participants and keep the session engaging.

 - Photos: Invite participants to post a photo of themselves, state a few comments about their background, expectations for the team/meeting/course, and other pertinent information.
 Depending on the culture and comfort level of participants, you may want to ask them to include some personal information as a means of building relationships, such as hobbies or favorite sports.

 - Photo Matching: Another variation on the photo theme: Try asking people to send their photos to a central place that others (except the facilitator/leader) can’t see at first.
 During the first call, you can ask people to try to match the voice to the photo

 - Social Greetings: Greet each person as s/he hops on the call.
 Ask people a “social” question of each person as s/he joins.
 (Examples: “It’s 10 below in Boston this morning.
 How’s Tokyo?” or “Steve, where are you headed for vacation next week?”)
 However, don’t delay the start time just to prolong this social check-in.
-Once everyone has joined, or once you’ve decided to begin, you should be ready to jump right in with your agenda
+Once everyone has joined, be ready to jump right in with your agenda

 During the meeting